godaddy/warehouse.ai/README.md

 }
 ```

 This indicates to `warehouse.ai` that you're building with `webpack` for the appropriate locales.
-TODO: webpack config, other build types.
+Currently, 3 build systems are supported, `webpack`, `es*`, and `browserify`.
+These additional systems are further detailed [here](https://github.com/godaddy/carpenterd#identification-of-build-system-type).

 Next, add a `wrhs.toml` at the top-level directory, with following contents, indicating which assets are to be served by default in each environment: